 Now is the perfect time to pick up a new skill, and what better skill to learn than one that can help feed your household.
 Home-baker and author Merlin Jobst tells us how to make your first sourdough from scratch.

 Sourdough is the oldest form of leavened bread in the world, dating back tens of thousands of years.
-So while it is having something of a renaissance, it categorically is neither new nor a fad.
-In fact, the only relatively new thing about sourdough is the way it’s now being spoken about, because once upon a time, sourdough was simply known as “bread”.
+While it is having something of a renaissance, it is neither new nor a fad.
+In fact, the only relatively new thing about sourdough is how it’s now being spoken about, because once upon a time, sourdough was simply known as “bread”.

-The leavening or rising of dough was for the vast majority of human history a by-product of a process called fermentation.
-This process sees omnipresent natural bacterias and yeasts digesting the carbohydrates present in a batter made from flour and water, producing bubbles of carbon dioxide that makes it rise.
-The fermentation process also produces lactic and acetic acids, which account for the tangy, sour aroma and flavour of naturally fermented bread.
+For centuries, the leavening (or rising) of dough was a by-product of an important process called fermentation.
+Fermentation sees natural bacterias and yeasts digesting the carbohydrates present in a batter made from flour and water, producing bubbles of carbon dioxide that makes it rise.
+The process also produces lactic and acetic acids, which account for the tangy, sour aroma and flavour of naturally fermented bread.

 ‘Natural fermentation’ is begun not with a packet of dried yeast but with a starter.
 This is a pre-fermented, highly active flour mixture cultivated and maintained by the baker.
 It sounds complex, but it isn’t (here’s how you make it).

 When that starter, with all its yeasts and bacteria, is incorporated into a larger quantity of flour, water and salt, it becomes an airy, tangy dough that can be baked into what we now know as sourdough bread.

 For a simple loaf, use 100g of active starter, 500g of strong white flour, 375-400ml of lukewarm water and 10g fine sea salt.
 Combine all but around 25ml of the water with the starter first, ideally using your fingers to encourage bacterial activity in the mixture.
 Incorporate the flour and combine thoroughly.